aaronH45/sentimentAnalysis/index.md

 ## Multinomial Logistic Regression

 ### Pre-processing
-To explain preprocessing, the first two sentences in the dataset are used:
-1. According to Gran, the company has no plans to move all production to Russia, although that is where the company is growing.
-2. Technopolis plans to develop in stages an area of no less than 100,000 square meters in order to host companies working in computer technologies and telecommunications, the statement said.

-To preprocess our data, we first took care of stemming--removing word endings resulted from different tenses and word plurality.
-Then we removed common stopwords from our news data set.
-Then we used a count vectorizer to vectorize the words in our dataset by their counts: Each news headline will be a row and each word in our vocabulary will be a column; the vocabulary is the set of words left after stemming and stopwords removal.
+To preprocess our data, we tokenized and stemmed each headline.
+This process split the headlines into lists of root words, removing tenses and plurals for consistency between each headline.
+After that, we removed common stopwords from our data using a preset list of english stopwords.
+We used a count vectorizer to vectorize the words in our training dataset by the number of times each word appeared.
+We used a minimum frequency of 5, so the model ignored words that appeared less than 5 times throughout all the training headlines.
+In addition to word counts, we processed the headlines using a term frequency- inverse document frequency (TFIDF) matrix.
+This process assigns each word in a headline a frequency proportional to number of times it appears in a headline and the number of headlines the word appears in.

 #### Porter Stemmer and Count Vectorizer